|Cash Back Rating:||2.5 / 5|

 No sign-up bonus

 The Costco card doesn’t offer a sign-up bonus, though.
-So if you’re looking for a quick cash infusion, you’d be better off looking at another gas card, such as the Wells Fargo Propel American Express® card or the Bank of America Cash Rewards credit card – both of which offer generous bonuses to brand-new cardholders.
+So if you’re looking for a quick cash infusion, you’d be better off looking at another gas card, such as the Wells Fargo Propel American Express® card* or the Bank of America Customized Cash Rewards credit card – both of which offer generous bonuses to brand-new cardholders.

 Costco membership fee